 And I think it is right and proper for a predominantly white church to support and celebrate Black History.
 Just as Jesus said: “Do not think I have come to abolish the law and the prophets but to fill them full of new meaning, re-interpret them.”
 So too the celebrating of Black History is not seeking to abolish other stories or simply judge the past harshly (although we know the past is harsh at points) but to fill our lives full of new stories, of heroes, of courage, of hope – stretching us to glimpse a new horizon; to hold us all accountable to a broader, richer, more wondrous understanding of God’s kingdom in all its various hues, and textures and colors.

 I need to hear and tell stories of past wrongs so I can be reconciled and set free.

 I need to hear and tell stories so I get the full story – not just one side of it.

 I need to hear the stories of others – and expand my understanding and get out of my bubble.
 Muslim stories, Jewish stories, Conservative stories, Liberal stories.

 We need to tell our stories, claim our voices, and shine our lights.

-Jesus told his disciples that righteousness of the disciples needed to exceed that of the scribe (conservatives) and Pharisees (liberals) – the scribes and Pharisees were good righteous people, seeking to please God – their problem was that they were narrow – thought their story and their interpretation was the only right one to have.
+Jesus told his disciples that righteousness of the disciples needed to exceed that of the scribe (conservatives) and Pharisees (liberals).
+The scribes and Pharisees were good righteous people, seeking to please God but their problem was that they were narrow.
+Each group thought their story and their interpretation was the only right one to have.
 They didn’t listen to the people Jesus was listening to.
-Didn’t want to, so they missed the kingdom that was right there!
+Because they didn’t want to, they missed the kingdom that was right there!

-Let your light shine!
-Tell your stories – step out of the shadows; hidden figures no more!
+So let your light shine!
+Tell your stories, step out of the shadows; hidden figures no more!
 Thanks be to God!